 - GC pays the subcontractor

 Unless, the GC doesn’t pay the subcontractor – even if you paid them.
 But wait, I didn’t have a contract with the subcontractor?
 Turns out, it doesn’t matter.
 If someone stepped foot in your house and performed a job it is their right to get paid for that work and if the contractor won’t pay them, they can and will come after you.
 In fact, they can put a lien on your house for any unpaid work.
 I know your next question, can’t you sue the GC for not paying the subcontractor?
-Yes, but more often then not the GC doesn’t have funds which is why they didn’t pay the subcontractor, to begin with.
+Yes, but more often than not the GC doesn’t have funds which are why they didn’t pay the subcontractor, to begin with.
 In every project you should hold the last 10% of the total project budget until the end of the project inspection is complete.
 The GCs should take this cut, but they often take their cut early on and leave the remaining for the subcontractors.
 That means that if the GCs don’t finish your project, you don’t pay that last 10%, and the subcontractors are the ones who don’t get paid – and they will come to you directly to collect.
 Does it sound like I’m speaking from experience?
 Look into lien waivers for your state to protect yourself.

 Related: Our Mini Home Reno Home Reveal